Our mission is to provide quality benefits and services to meet the needs of our clients. Learn More

 Retirees

-To register or log on to MBOS, look for "Access myNewJersey" above.
+To register or log on to MBOS, look for "Access MBOS" above.

 When removing a dependent child from your coverage (for any reason) there may be a change in the amount deducted from your paycheck or retirement check (if self-paid) due to your coverage-level change.

-If your spouse’s employment status changes (e.g., starts or leaves a job), you can enroll/disenroll him or her in your health plan.
+If your spouse’s employment status changes (e.g., starts or leaves a job), you can enroll/disenroll them in your health plan.
 Proof of new coverage or proof of loss of coverage is required.
 There will be a change in the amount deducted from your paycheck or retirement check (if self-paid) due to your coverage-level change.
-Active Employees should submit an application and proof of coverage documentation to their Human Resources department.
-Retirees and COBRA recipients should submit an application and proof of coverage documentation to the NJDPB.
+Members of the SHBP/SEHBP must complete a Life Event change on Benefitsolver to add or remove a dependent spouse/partner.

 If you divorce or dissolve your civil union or domestic partnership, you must remove your former spouse or partner from your health plan when the event occurs.
 There will be a change in the amount deducted from your paycheck or retirement check (if self-paid) due to your coverage-level change.